-The last 18 months with the coronavirus pandemic has been a difficult period for many reasons.
+The last 18 months with the coronavirus pandemic has been a difficult period for so many reasons.
 When the governments around the world started implementing major restrictions to deal with the pandemic, it was time for all of us to reassess and restructure the meaning of “normal”.
 Elements of life that we took for granted were gone, such as meeting friends, going shopping, attending sporting and social events and everything to do with just meeting people in person.
 As a club, we could not come together to train, as what started as a three-week ban on training dragged into months of on-field inactivity.
 In this new world, I was forced to make some changes to my routine and one of my major discoveries during this time was the world of podcasts.

-In a previous article, “The Joys of Jogging”, I outlined how jogging became one of my go-to activity during the pandemic.
+In a previous article, “The Joys of Jogging”, I outlined how jogging became one of my go-to activities during the pandemic.
 Jogging is still vital to my routine, even now as we are back training and playing matches.
 One of the main reasons I go out every day is to listen to a good podcast.
 An hour of running means I can listen to something insightful, inspiring or simply entertaining and not sit in front of a computer screen!
-Before the pandemic I did not know much about the world of podcasts.
-I used to listen to the odd “Football Weekly” podcast direct from “The Guardian” website but I did not actively go looking around for other podcasts.
+Before the pandemic, I did not know much about the world of podcasts.
+I used to listen to the odd “Football Weekly” podcast directly from “The Guardian” website but I did not actively go looking around for other podcasts.
 However, this was about to change.

-With the start of the pandemic, and the new environment of a lot more free-time, I took the time to discover this goldmine.
+With the start of the pandemic and the new environment of a lot more free time, I took the time to discover this goldmine.
 Without many opportunities for socialising, and being away from friends and family, finding podcasts became a reassuring means of staying connected with the world.
 Podcasting is about good conversations, niche areas and storytelling.
 In such a diverse space, there really is a podcast for everything – whatever your interest!